 When discarding things, please do your best to protect our environment.
 Businesses like Recycle My Electronics offer safe and easy electronics recycling services.
 Check your medicine cabinet and return unused or expired medications to your local pharmacy.

 While you’re poking around the bathroom cabinet, empty, clean, and get rid of half-full toiletry bottles.
 (You’ll find that about 80% of bathroom items can be tossed out.)
 The same goes for food—check expiration dates and throw away leftover food.

 Do You Need a Storage Container?

-Consider a storage unit if you need to quickly stage your home in preparation for sale or if there is some time between leaving your old house and moving into your new address.
+Consider a renting a shipping storage container if you need to quickly stage your home in preparation for sale or if there is some time between leaving your old house and moving into your new address.
 This flexible option removes some of the moving stress; you can take the time to carefully organize a shipping container, and store it on your property or in our secured yard.

 Hire the Best Movers in Ottawa To Help You Move

 With some preparation and a professional team like Cassidy’s Moving & Storage on your side, moving doesn’t have to be stressful.
-We’ve been in the business for over 100 years, and we’re ready to help you move across town or across the globe.
+Our awesome Arnprior movers been in the business for over 100 years, and we’re ready to help you move across town or across the globe.